BjoernFuertges/Study_Project_Robot_Control/README.md

     3. Logo for RCI
 3. Fill about site
 4. Fill Data site
+5. Display response from the webcontroller-server on the website.
+6. Replace the previous point with: Display the actual status of the robot (fetch periodically).

 ### TODO Machine Learning/ Image Recognition:
 1. start.